-- b.
-If the contract amount exceeds \$150,000, the district shall determine and use the best procurement method, pursuant to the public contracting code and these rules, and shall solicit written proposals in accordance with the requirements of the Attorney General's Model Public Contract [and LCRB] Rules.
-The district shall document the evaluation and award process, which will be part of the public record justifying the award. - If the amount of the contract is estimated to exceed [\$150,000], the district shall provide proposers an opportunity to review the evaluation of their proposals before final selection is made.
+- 1. If the contract amount does not exceed \$150,000, the district shall attempt to obtain three competitive quotes pursuant to the rules governing Intermediate Procurements.
+The district shall keep a written record of the sources of the quotes or proposals received.
+If three quotes or proposals are not reasonably available, fewer will suffice, but the district shall make a written record of the effort made to obtain the quotes or proposals. - 2.
+If the contract amount exceeds \$150,000, the district shall determine and use the best procurement method, pursuant to the public contracting code and these rules, and shall solicit written proposals in accordance with the requirements of the Attorney General's Model Public Contract and LCRB Rules.
+The district shall document the evaluation and award process, which will be part of the public record justifying the award; - 3.
+If the amount of the contract is estimated to exceed \$150,000, the district shall provide proposers an opportunity to review the evaluation of their proposals before final selection is made.

-- a.
-Rapid changes in technology make it necessary for the district to be able to purchase needed computer equipment quickly. - b.
+- 1. Rapid changes in technology make it necessary for the district to be able to purchase needed computer equipment quickly. - 2.
 Pricing for high-technology equipment also changes rapidly.
-It is frequently possible to take advantage of frequent price changes in the marketplace in the purchase of computer equipment. - c.
-There is generally sufficient completion among vendors of information technology hardware and software for district business. - d.
-The district will follow rules governing special procurements and obtain at least three informally solicited quotes for purchases less than or equal to \$150,000. - e.
-If the district requires a brand name or sole source product, the district will follow its rule governing Brand Names or Products, 'Or Equal,' Single Seller and Sole Source, Section 1 under Special Procurements, to procure it.
+It is frequently possible to take advantage of frequent price changes in the marketplace in the purchase of computer equipment.

+- 3. There is generally sufficient competition among vendors of information technology hardware and software for school district business. - 4.
+The district will follow rules governing special procurements and obtain at least three informally solicited quotes for purchases less than or equal to \$150,000. - 5.
+If the district requires a brand name or sole source product, the district will follow its rule governing Brand Names or Products, "Or Equal," Single Seller and Sole Source, Section I. under Special Procurements, to procure it.

 It is unlikely that this special procurement will encourage favoritism in the award of district contracts or substantially diminish competition for district contracts.
 The purchase of information technology hardware and software will be made in accordance with other competitive bidding rules contained in this administrative regulation.
-If the anticipated purchase if over \$150,000, the district will advertise its need.
+If the anticipated purchase is over \$150,000, the district will advertise its need.

 The use of this special procurement will result in a cost savings to the district, or otherwise substantially promote the public interest.
 Competition will be encouraged at all dollar levels of purchase of information technology hardware and software.
-This rule gives the district somke flexibility in selecting the method of competitive procurement but requires adherence to the rule on brand name or sole source acquisitions if those situations occur.
+This rule gives the district some flexibility in selecting the method of competitive procurement but requires adherence to the rule on brand name or sole source acquisitions if those situations occur.